Aurora: Towards Universal Generative Multimodal Time Series Forecasting: Experiments

 \subsection{Experimental Settings}

 \textbf{Cross-Domain Multimodal Time Series Corpus}.
 We first collect a substantial number of open-source time series datasets across diverse domains, then generate the corresponding sample-wise textual descriptions using Large Language Model~\citep{liu2024deepseek}, which simulates the downstream scenarios with domain-specific textual information.
-The detailed method is introduced in Appendix~\ref{app: exp details}.